 An initial review of the Charter has been undertaken by the EHA administration including seeking advice in relation to what aspects of the Charter need to be amended from a legal and best practice point of view.

 A table detailing the proposed changes and rationale is provided as attachment 1.
-The table requires consideration by Board Members for discussion and direction in relation to a number of clauses.

 A copy of the draft amended Charter with the majority of changes marked up is provided as attachment 2.